Editor’s note: This article was last updated 27 June 2023 to include additional information about using the CSS subgrid to style checkboxes.

 on CodePen.

-Introduced in CSS grid layout Module Level 2, CSS subgrid is a powerful UI tool that has the ability to produce outstanding layouts.
+Introduced in CSS Grid Layout Module Level 2, CSS subgrid is a powerful UI tool that has the ability to produce outstanding layouts.

 Without the use of the subgrid, when the grid is stretched or resized, nested grids can lead to the erratic placement of items.
-All of the grids have different sized content, which influences the layout and makes each element act independently.
+All of the grids have different-sized content, which influences the layout and makes each element act independently.

 Additionally, nested grids lack support for responsive web design.
-With variety of common screen sizes in today’s digital world, support for a responsive webpage is imperative.
+With a variety of common screen sizes in today’s digital world, support for a responsive webpage is imperative.
 The CSS subgrid feature causes child grid containers to align with the parent grid.
 The CSS subgrid allows the child grid to inherit the grid structure of the parent container, simplifying the creation of intricate layouts.

 Nowadays, developers are no longer required to design the grid template or grid lines for the child grid container.
 Instead, they are automatically inherited from the parent grid container.